Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Desember 2024 11.31.32 UTC
+- WIB: Kamis, 5 Desember 2024 12.27.36 UTC
-- WITA: Kamis, 5 Desember 2024 12.31.32 UTC
+- WITA: Kamis, 5 Desember 2024 13.27.36 UTC
-- WIT: Kamis, 5 Desember 2024 13.31.32 UTC
+- WIT: Kamis, 5 Desember 2024 14.27.36 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational